-Sometimes our customers notice that, after they flush the toilet, it makes a strange whistling or whooshing sound.
-Other times they notice their toilet keeps running on its own even after the tank is done filling.
+Sometimes our customers notice that their toilet makes a strange whistling or whooshing sound after they flush.
+Other times, they notice their toilet keeps running on its own even after the tank fills.

-Not only are situations like these frustrating (especially during the middle of the night when your family is trying to sleep) but they often waste water and can really make your water bill skyrocket.
+Not only are situations like these frustrating (especially during the middle of the night when your family is trying to sleep), but they often waste water and can make your water bill skyrocket.

 A noisy toilet can happen for several reasons.
 The most common are: